ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch04.md

 larger-scale networks, and additional experimentation with the initial weights of the pruned networks is required.

 The good news is that winning tickets do exist.
-Even if itâ€™s currently not possible to identify them without training their larger neural network counterparts, they can be used for more efficient inference after training.
+Even if it's currently not possible to identify them without training their larger neural network counterparts, they can be used for more efficient inference after training.

 ### Exercises [](#exercises)

 4-1.
-Suppose weâ€™re trying out the lottery ticket hypothesis approach and find that the performance of the subnetwork is not very good (compared to the original network).
+Suppose we're trying out the lottery ticket hypothesis approach and find that the performance of the subnetwork is not very good (compared to the original network).
 What next steps might we try?